-In my practice of philosophy I hold to three rules:
+In my practice of philosophy I try to hold to three rules:

-- Nobody is special: The practice of studying the history of philosophy and what many old-rich-white-men said throughout several millennia does not pre-qualify anybody to having a preferential position for putting your finger on the pulse of reality.
+- Nobody is special: The practice of studying philosophy (and the history therein) — namely, what many old-rich-white-men said throughout several millennia — does not pre-qualify anybody to having a preferential position for putting your finger on the pulse of reality.
 In other words, the reality that philosophy is hell bent on examining is a reality that we all have equal access to.
 Understanding technical jargon is not transcendental.
 Neither the loudest, nor the most recognized name, nor the quantity or quality of publications gives anybody a preferential vantage point.
 All voices matter and nobody’s special.
 Listening is equally as important as speaking!

 - The purpose of language is to communicate a message: If you write something and people are unable to understand what you are trying to say, then the writer failed to properly communicate their message.
 Simply put.
 Philosophical points should be made in the clearest language possible to communicate the desired point and message.